Team-Lodestone/Documentation/Bedrock/0.2.0_alpha/Level_Format.md

 | invulnerable | ByteTag | 1 or 0 (true/false) - true if the player is immune to all damage and harmful effects except for void damage. |
 | mayBuild | ByteTag | 1 or 0 (true/false) - true if the player can place and destroy blocks. |
 | instabuild | ByteTag | 1 or 0 (true/false) - true if the player can instantly destroy blocks. |

+## License & Credits

+This file is licensed under `CC BY-NC-SA 3.0`.

+The information here is from this [Minecraft wiki page](https://minecraft.wiki/w/Bedrock_Edition_level_format/History#NBT_structure) with some wording tweaked and/or simplify